Want a safe, reliable way to move around the region? Try taking transit - and it doesn't just have to be for your commute.

 - It can take time to clear the platforms after a game even though we deploy extra trains to help clear the crowds.
 Please be patient and take your time heading back to the platform.
 A post-match snack or beverage, anyone?

-We can't wait to see more sports fans onboard!
+We can't wait to see even more sports fans onboard!